ducin/ducin.it/posts/ts-type-inference.md

 Good candidates for explicit typing are:

-- **All asynchronous operations**.
+- **All external operations (both sync and async)**.
 TypeScript won't check them in runtime, but we can make it check whether we consume them further correctly.
 - **Data structures**.
 We are supposed to declare as many `type`s and `interface`s as our domain requires.
 Often, this can be automated in a _Contract-First Design approach_.
 Functions and objects that rely on the data structures should be full of data structures typedefs.
 - **Function parameters and, initially, function return types**.
 Function parameter types has to be typed explicitly (since TS doesn't do that). **Function return explicit types are a mean to check if my implementation matches my intention**.
 Depending on the complexity of a function, you can leave the return type or remove it (e.g. if it's an obvious one-liner).